 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

 User-generated content SaaS platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a real-time widget that you can publish on your website with a single line of code.

-Pick your favorite social media platform (Facebook, Instagram, Google, Twitter, TikTok, etc.) and select what you want to show, whether that be stories, posts, videos, or reviews of your products.
+Pick your favorite social media platform (Facebook, Instagram, Google, Twitter, YouTube, TikTok, etc.) and select what you want to show, whether that be stories, posts, user generated videos, or reviews of your products.
 Select your preferred template and curate your perfect widget.